Chloe Chapman, Art Psychotherapist and EMDR therapist (HCPC and BAAT registered)

 Welcome and thank you for visiting my page.
 I am sorry if you or someone you care for is finding life difficult at the moment.
-Choosing a therapist can be a daunting task, but I aim to make this as straightforward as possible by clearly explaining my approach to art psychotherapy, how it can improve mental health and what it involves.
+Choosing a therapist can be a daunting task, but I aim to make this as straightforward as possible by clearly explaining my approach to therapy, how it can improve mental health and what it involves.

 I believe that the therapeutic relationship should be one of mutual respect and I work hard to create an atmosphere where you will feel safe to express how you are feeling.
 I work psychodynamically, which means that I explore conscious and unconscious feelings, your past experience and relationships and how they may be influencing your life today.
 When working with trauma, I ground a person in the present, to ensure they feel safe and not overwhelmed by looking at the past.